tosFa/graphql-ticketing-backend-service/README.md

 # graphql-ticketing-backend-service
-##This is a graphql service created for purposes of the "Fly me to the moon" talk I held on a few meetups and conferences
+## This is a graphql service created for purposes of the "Fly me to the moon" talk I held on a few meetups and conferences

-#Prerequisites
+# Prerequisites
 `node v7`

-#Installation
+# Installation

-###if you already don't have yarn installed
+### If you already don't have yarn installed
 `npm i --g yarn`

-###Install dependencies
+### Install dependencies
 `yarn`

-#Start
+# Start

 `yarn start`

-#Notes
+# Notes
 DB api is located in /helpers/db.js helpers/api.js can be used when connecting this service to an existing REST services